astraut-solutions/easy-risk-register/docs/architecture/secure-data-storage.md

 Important scope note:

 - This encryption protects the local persisted payload (preferences).
 It does **not** encrypt data stored in Supabase.
-- End-to-end encryption of selected risk fields is tracked as Phase 4 work in `TASK_PLAN.md`.
+- Optional end-to-end encryption (selected risk fields) is documented in `docs/architecture/end-to-end-encryption.md`.

 ## Threat model notes